 Jean Van der Merwe

-Jean van der Merwe is a graduate of the University of Manitoba, where he obtained both an Undergraduate Degree, and a Post-Baccalaureate Diploma in Music, Vocal Performance.
-Whether it’s his home-town of North Battleford, SK, or his new home in Winnipeg, MB, Jean takes pride in his prairie roots.
+Jean van der Merwe is a graduate of the University of Manitoba, where they obtained both an Undergraduate Degree, and a Post-Baccalaureate Diploma in Music, Vocal Performance.
+Whether it’s their home-town of North Battleford, SK, or their new home in Winnipeg, MB, Jean takes pride in their prairie roots.
 Jean has performed on stages across Winnipeg, Saskatoon and beyond in shows such as Saskatoon Opera in Schools 2019 production of The Brothers Grimm (Jacob Grimm), Jacob Herd Productions’ award winning 2019 Fringe show The Cause (Jovan Musk) and The Village Conservatory of Musical Theatre & Keep Theatre’s 2020 production of Twelfth Night (Duke Orsino).
-Most recently, he performed in a (mostly) silent one-man clown show for One Trunk Theatre’s Knock Knock Ginger series.
-Jean’s love for music is only rivaled by his love for house-plants, of which he has way too many.
+Most recently, they performed in a (mostly) silent one-man clown show for One Trunk Theatre’s Knock Knock Ginger series.
+Jean’s love for music is only rivaled by their love for house-plants, of which they have way too many.

 What is your education and experience?